com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 a set of distinct states, each of which has a separate `run` callback that transitions the actor to a different state.

+Note that any exception that is thrown while an Actor is processing a message (or batch of messages, in the case of `BatchActor`) is simply reported to the `cask.actor.Context`'s `reportFailure` function: the default just prints to the console using `.printStackTrace()`, but you can hook in to pass the exceptions elsewhere e.g. if you have a remote error aggregating service.
+The actor continues processing messages after the failure in the state that it was left in.

 ## Example: Asynchronous Logging using an Actor

 Here is a small demonstration of using a `cask.actor.SimpleActor` to perform